neonerd/postgrest-js/README.md

 ## What is PostgREST.js?

 PostgREST.js is a client library for consuming PostgREST APIs.
-It does not try to be anything else, it simply provides a set of functions and TypeScript interfaces to make your life easier when working with PostgREST on the frontend.
+It provides a set of functions and TypeScript interfaces to make your life easier when working with PostgREST in web browsers on Node.JS.

-There is no ORM or any kind of advanced coding pattern used.
+PostgREST.js is not an ORM, nor does it provide any specific entity mapping pattern.
+You have to provide types for your entities yourself.

 ## Installation